-According to the Retention Register produced by Agency, Employee was the sole ET-15 Read 180 Lab Instructor at Stuart Hobson Middle School.
+According to the Retention Register produced by Agency, Employee was the sole Attendance Counselor at Anacostia.
+Agency eliminated the entire competitive level in which Employee was placed.
+Employee does not dispute that her position was that of an Attendance Counselor, or that there were other employees that should have competed within her competitive level.
 Accordingly, I conclude that Employee was properly placed into a single-person competitive level and Agency was not required to rank or rate Employee according to the rules specified in D.C.
-Official Code § 1-624.08(e) pertaining to multiple-person competitive levels when it implemented the instant RIF.
+Official Code § 1-624.08(e) pertaining to multiple-person competitive levels.

-In addition, Employee received written notification of his termination on October 2, 2009, and the RIF effective date was November 2, 2009.
+Employee received written notification of her termination on October 2, 2009, and the RIF effective date was November 2, 2009.
 The notice stated that Employee's position was being abolished as a result of a RIF.
-The Notice also provided Employee with information about his appeal rights.
+The Notice also provided Employee with information about her appeal rights.
 It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.